Bibliography

 Mofokeng, S. 2015.
 Graves 2012.
 Johannesburg: MAKER.

-**Mofokeng, S. 2015.
+Mofokeng, S. 2015.
 Santu Mofokeng: Stories.
-1 - Train Church.
-Germany: Steidl.
+1 – Train Church.
+Göttingen: Steidl.

-**Mofokeng, S. 2016.
+Mofokeng, S. 2016.
 Santu Mofokeng: Stories.
-2 - Concert at Sewefontein.
-Germany: Steidl.
+2 – Concert at Sewefontein.
+Göttingen: Steidl.

-**Mofokeng, S. 2016.
+Mofokeng, S. 2016.
 Santu Mofokeng: Stories.
-3 - Funeral.
-Germany: Steidl.
+3 – Funeral.
+Göttingen: Steidl.

-**Mofokeng, S. 2016.
+Mofokeng, S. 2016.
 Santu Mofokeng: Stories.
-4 - 27 April 1994.
-Germany: Steidl.
+4 – 27 April 1994.
+Göttingen: Steidl.

-**Mofokeng, S. 2019.
+Mofokeng, S. 2019.
 Santu Mofokeng: Stories.
-Germany: Steidl.
+Göttingen: Steidl.

 Secondary Sources:

 Alvarez, D. 1996.
 ‘Train-congregants and train-friends: representations of railway culture and everyday forms of resistance in two South African texts’.
-Alternation: international journal for the study of Southern African literature and languages 3(2): 102-129.
+In: Alternation: international journal for the study of Southern African literature and languages 3(2): 102–129.

 Barents, E. and O'Toole, S. 2014.
 Apartheid & After.
 Amsterdam: Huis Marseille.
 2, 64–77.